 2. Commit to investing in public transport and abandon Heathrow expansion plans

 Transport is the largest source of emissions for both Scotland and the UK, with emission levels barely changing since the 1990s.
 It’s clear that we need to transform how we travel.
 Transport policy must prioritise reducing the number of high polluting journeys, such as car journeys and flights, and investing in more sustainable alternatives like train and bus travel.
-Parties should commit to:
+Newly elected MPs should commit to:

 - Investing in modern, electric trains, extending free bus travel, and expanding bus and rail networks – giving people more choice and lower fares when taking greener transport.